(CNN)Here's a look at the life of Grammy-winning singer Tony Bennett, famous for his signature song "I Left my Heart in San Francisco."

 Suffered from a drug problem in the 1970s.

-Bennett is also an accomplished painter with artworks on display at the Smithsonian in Washington, DC, and other galleries.
+Is an accomplished painter with artworks on permanent display at the Smithsonian in Washington, DC.

 His career is managed by his son, Danny, whom Bennett credits with stabilizing his finances and revitalizing his career.